- See a full list of publications

 - Explore connections, collaborators, related work and more

-Katherine joined the Department of Environment and Geography in 2007, moving from the School of Geography at the University of Southampton, and is Deputy Head of the Department of Environment and Geography.
+Katherine joined the Department of Environment and Geography in 2007, moving from the School of Geography at the University of Southampton.
 She undertook her PhD at Coventry University investigating Late Quaternary sea-level changes on the Isle of Skye, Scotland and post-doctoral research at the University of Exeter examining lacustrine environments in central Ireland.
 Since then she has also held a lectureship at Bournemouth University.
+Katherine was Deputy Head of the Department of Environment and Geography from 2015-2018 and Deputy Director of the School of Natural Sciences from 2018-2020.
+Katherine is currently the Director of the School of Natural Sciences.

 |Senior Lecturer||University of York|